 If you do not have Adobe Acrobat Reader installed on your computer

-CALLING ALL TRADE SUBSTITUTES - The Connecticut Technical High School System is seeking trade substitutes with four years of trade experience.
+CALLING ALL TRADE SUBSTITUTES - The Connecticut Technical Education and Career System is seeking trade substitutes with four years of trade experience.
 The daily rate of pay is $155.00.

-Top five reasons to be employed as a substitute instructor in the CT Technical High School System:
+Top five reasons to be employed as a substitute instructor in the CT Technical Education and Career System:

 Application requirements for substituting in the academic subjects:

 After the application and one of the above is received, a mandatory addendum form will be e-mailed to you by a representative of the Bureau of Human Resources that must be completed and returned to Human Resources.

 Application requirements for substituting in the trade subjects:

 The business managers at the school will provide you with a fingerprint packet which include the instructions for obtaining fingerprints.
 The CTHSS does not share fingerprint results with any school districts, nor do we accept fingerprint results from other school districts.
 The CTHSS only accepts fingerprint results on our fingerprint cards and from the following Regional Education Service Centers:

 Please be advised that it takes 8-12 weeks for fingerprint results to return to Human Resources via e-mail from Emergency Services and Public Protection.